Cuisinart CPC-600N1 Review

 Our Analysis and Test Results

 The Cuisinart keeps things fairly spartan when it comes to its interface.
 While this makes things simple, it also means a lot more button-pushing to get to your desired settings.
 For example, you'll have to press and hold the time button while the timer slowly scrolls up and then let go once you hit your desired time.
 You'll also have to press the menu button repeatedly to cycle through the cooking functions.
 Additionally, the LED screen that displays all this information is relatively small.

-While these things certainly aren't dealbreakers, and you'll likely get used to the control panel's idiosyncrasies after just a few meals, it is a hurdle that you don't have to clear with most other models on the market.
+While these things certainly aren't dealbreakers, and you'll likely get used to the control panel's idiosyncrasies after just a few meals, it is a hurdle that you don't have to clear with most other models in our review of the best pressure cookers.

-Pressure cooking is an inherently consistent cooking method — as long as a cooker can achieve the proper pressure and temperature, the results are likely to be fairly consistent.
+Pressure cooking is an inherently consistent cooking method — as long as a cooker can achieve the proper pressure and temperature, the results are likely to be pretty consistent.
 As such, the Cuisinart performed very similarly to most of the other models we tested.

 In our tests, the Cuisinart treated to fluffy rice, tender meat, and its saute function was able to handle everything from mushrooms to carrots.
-We found some models that could make meat taste just a bit more tender, but overall, the Cuisinart can likely pass anyone's personal taste test.
+We found some models that could make meat taste just a bit more tender, but overall, the Cuisinart can likely pass anyone's taste test.

 Ease of Cleaning

 The Cuisinart keeps its design relatively simple and presents few cleaning challenges.

 It utilizes a two-piece lid, which makes cleaning its gasket easier but does take longer to dry.
 The nonstick cooking pot stays clean even when you saute a bit too long, requiring just a quick scrub.

 It's relatively light on cooking features, meaning you'll likely have to manually punch in settings for many meals.